panacea-js/core/README.md

         }
       }
     },
-    entities: ['./config/entities/schemas'], // The directory location where your entity schemas live.
+    entities: [],             // Advanced: The directory locations where your entity schemas live.
+You should never need to alter this unless you're heavily customizing panacea.
+    settings: [],             // Advanced: The directory locations where your saved settings and related schemas live.
+You should never need to alter this unless you're heavily customizing panacea.
-    hooks: ['./config/hooks'],               // The directory location where your hooks live.
+    hooks: [],                // Advanced: The directory locations where your hooks live.
+You should never need to alter this unless you're heavily customizing panacea.
     graphiql: {
       endpoint: 'graphiql',
       enable: true            // Set to false to disable GraphiQL.
     },
     voyager: {
       endpoint: 'voyager',
       enable: true            // Set to false to disable Voyager.
     }
   }
 ```